 I couldn’t keep the smile off my face as I climbed, searching for the blue markers as I clambered upwards over the rocks and rungs.

-And then, I couldn’t believe it, the hike was over.
-Getting to the top took a lot less time than I thought it would.
-Sure I was sweaty and winded, but I wasn’t dead.
-In fact, I was a little sad it was over so soon.
+But before you know it, the hike will be over.
+Getting to the top always takes me less time than I think it will.
+Sure you may be sweaty and winded (like me), but not dead tired.
+In fact, I’m always a little sad it’s over so soon.